Non-perturbative Mass Renormalization Effects in Non-relativistic Quantum Electrodynamics: Perturbative and Exact Free Particle Dispersion and Continuum Behaviors

 In our effective one-dimensional model the polarization vectors are all parallel and the correction to the energy dispersion simplifies

 Then, we use the property for the plane waves $\langle \phi_{p}|p|\phi_{p^{\prime}}\rangle=p\delta_{pp^{\prime}}$, we sum over $p^{\prime}$ and we find

-To perform then the summation over all photonic momenta $k$ we promote the sum into an integral by taking the thermodynamic limit.
+In contrast to the main part, we here perform the summation over all photonic momenta $k$ by promoting the sum into an integral.
 For this purpose we write the mode volume as $V=AL$ and we have

 where $\Lambda_{u}$ and $\Lambda_{l}$ are the limits of integration.
 After the integration we find